lutherbifteck/buckets/README.md

 ### GENERAL
 * fully integrate Cloudinary (Save IDs of uploaded images in collection, we need to find out what the final hosting situation will be.)
 * Implement checks(https://docs.meteor.com/api/check.html) and Roles permissions in Meteor.methods (server)
-* Add Honeypot to sign in form
 * improve page layouts

-### Entities
+### EntityDetails
-* fix customers
+* Edit entity user

+### crmEntry not working correctly (Form does not show newly added customer after submission)

 ### Dashboard
 * populate DoughnutChart with Startup, Uni, and Provider data (chart.js)
 * create filters

 ### ManageUsers
-* Admins can C.R.U.D. other Admins, Execs, and Entity-Members.
-Can change account types
+* Admins can C.R.U.D. other Admins, Execs.
+Can change Roles too

 ## ToDos for a later date
 * page transitions https://leveluptutorials.com/tutorials/meteor-react-for-everyone/page-transitions